Motion Picture & Television Fund: 2020 COVID-19 outbreak

 The hospital experienced an outbreak amidst the COVID-19 pandemic in April 2020, resulting in the deaths of at least seven residents.
+All of the infected residents were transferred to the former acute care unit, J-Wing, which was set up as the dedicated COVID-19 unit of the hospital.
 The first fatalities at the retirement community were John Breier, a long-term care resident who died on April 7, 2020, and actor Allen Garfield, who also died on April 7.
 By April 22, 2020, 14 residents (out of a population of 162 residents) and nine of the facility's 400 employees had tested positive for COVID-19.
 Including Breier, at least five residents had died from COVID-19 by April 22, 2020.
 In January 2021, MPTF began a campus-wide program to vaccinate all residents.